Pecan Plantation

 Nearly all homes are single story and made from brick (or have a brick veneer).
 Older dwellings are shaded by tall pecan trees, while newer ones stand next to freshly planted saplings.

-Current prices start at around $200,000.
+Prices start in the high-$100,000s.
 Please verify this with a Realtor as prices are sure to change.

-Homeowners also pay a one-time fee of about $5,000 at closing plus monthly HOA dues of about $200, although some homeowners pay more.
+Homeowners also pay a one-time fee of about $5,500 at closing plus monthly HOA dues of about $200 to $525, depending on the home (condo or single family).
 The HOA fee allows access to all amenities except the golf course which has its own initiation fee and monthly fee.
 Please verify these prices as they also are bound to change over time.

 Pecan Plantation has three parks with access to 17 miles of river.
 Its 18-hole golf course features a clubhouse with a pro-shop, a swimming pool, tennis courts, a dining facility, and hotel rooms.
 The activity center has a dog park, an outdoor lap pool, and an indoor basketball court.